ocarnes/Grindstone/README.md

 - This script will check that the transforms are frozen in the scene.
 The auto-fix freezes transforms for you.

 ###### Non-Quads
 - This script scans for non-quadrilateral geometry in your scene such as triangles or n-gons.
-The auto-fix will highlight all non-quads in your scene.
+The auto-fix will highlight any non-quads in your scene.

 ###### UVs
 - This script will make sure that all geometry has a UV map.
 There is no auto-fix for this script.